Why Ask Open-Ended Questions?

 19 Open-Ended Questions To Ask Your Kids

-What Made You Smile Today?
+1. What Made You Smile Today?

-Even as a teenager If they just come home from college or university, it is a great memory builder and positivity stacker.
+Even as a teenager, If they just come home from college or university, it is a great memory builder and positivity stacker.

-What Scares You The Most?
+2. What Scares You The Most?

 Imagination is something that should never die, and fear is programmed into all of us and to a point, has a use.

-How Are You?
+3. How Are You?

 So much better than a simple, ‘Are you OK?’
 In this day and age, being in touch with your current mood is essential.
-It is alright to not always be OK, so this question is great for allowing children to tap into that and discover what is bothering them.
+It is alright not always to be OK, so this question is great for allowing children to tap into that and discover what is bothering them.
 Gaining an understanding of emotions and feelings is a great insight into their day.

-I love your toy!
+4. I love your toy!
 Tell me about it.

 One step beyond knowing why your children like what they like make things like Christmas and Birthdays so much easier.
 When shopping for presents, you will have more choices as you browse the aisles, knowing if certain things will be their kind of thing or not.

-Is there something different you would like to eat?
+5. Is there something different you would like to eat?

-What would your dream house look like?
+6. What would your dream house look like?

 It doesn’t have to be a huge house filled with gold and an eternity pool out the back, but wouldn’t it be nice to find out what things your children would love to include in their ideal house?
-Anything from certain colored walls to a cool painting allows their creativity pool to flow!
+Anything from certain colored walls to cool paintings allows their creativity pool to flow!